TienDat57/Lab-BigData/Lab01_A-gentle-introduction-to-hadoop/docs/report.md

 1. **Is your Hadoop secured?
 Give a short explanation if your answer is yes.
 Otherwise, give some examples of risks to your system.**

-    **Answer**: Yes my Hadoop is secured.
-Because I have to use the password to access the Hadoop.
-If I don't use the password, I can't access the Hadoop.
-So, I think my Hadoop is secured.
-Encryption protects the data stored in Hadoop by making it unreadable to anyone who does not have the decryption key.
+    **Answer**: Encryption protects the data stored in Hadoop by making it unreadable to anyone who does not have the decryption key.

     Some examples of risks to a Hadoop system include:
     - Unauthorized access: If a Hadoop system is not properly secured, it can be accessed by unauthorized users who can steal, modify, or delete data.